yzhaiustc/yzhaiustc.github.io/_pages/about.md

 News
 ======
 * June.
 2023: I obtained my PhD degree in Computer Science and returned to the CUTLASS team at NVIDIA as a software engineer.
+* June.
+2023: I was invited to give a talk at Biren Technology.
 * April.
 2023: A paper was accepted at International Conference on Supercomputing 2023.
 * Mar.
 2023: The IPDPS'23 paper - ByteTransformer - was selected as Best Paper Finalist of the main conference.
 * Jan.
 2023: The internship paper with ByteDance and NVIDIA was accepted at IPDPS'23.